Helvellyn: General description

 The volcanic rocks of which the mountain is made were formed in the caldera of an ancient volcano, many of them in violently explosive eruptions, about 450 million years ago during the Ordovician period.
 During the last ice age these rocks were carved by glaciers to create the landforms seen today.

 Since the end of the last ice age, small populations of arctic-alpine plants have survived in favourable spots on rock ledges high in the eastern coves.
 A species of alpine butterfly rare in Britain, the mountain ringlet, lives on and around Helvellyn.
 Mineral veins, some with deposits of the lead ore galena, exist within Helvellyn's rocks, but attempts to find sufficient quantities of lead to be worth mining have failed.

-The top of Helvellyn is a broad plateau, trending roughly from north-west to south-east for about a kilometre between Lower Man and the start of Striding Edge.
+The top of Helvellyn is a broad plateau, trending roughly from northwest to southeast for about a kilometre between Lower Man and the start of Striding Edge.
 Throughout this distance it remains more than 900 m high.
 To the west the mountain is rounded, its shape before glaciation: the ground drops gently at first but then more steeply down to Thirlmere, whereas on the eastern side deep glacial coves, each backed by high cliffs, are separated by spectacular sharp ridges or arêtes.
 The middle of these coves contains Red Tarn.
-The reason for this east-west contrast has been debated.
+The reason for this east–west contrast has been debated.

 Like much of the main ridge of the range, Helvellyn stands on the watershed between Thirlmere and the Derwent river system to the west, and Ullswater and the Eden river system to the east.
 Streams on the west side drain directly into Thirlmere, apart from Helvellyn Gill which flows into a parallel valley to the east of Great How and empties into St John's Beck.
 A leat captured the water of Helvellyn Gill, taking it into Thirlmere reservoir.